I think we can all agree: nothing adds lift to a look like diamond jewelry. The question is what diamond jewel do you choose now?

 “We’re always discovering new and different ways to use diamonds in our designs,” explains Jenny.
 “We love finding unique cuts and setting them in nontraditional ways,” she adds.
 “For example, we adore the way a diamond shield looks set into a cigar band or setting a pear-shape diamond on an angle next to an emerald cut diamond in a ring.”

 Spinelli Kilcollin – Perfect Circles

-The first jewel designer Yves [pronounced in the Italian manner, Eve-ess] Spinelli created was one ring that was actually a stack of bands linked together with chic little jump rings connecting them.
+The first jewel designer Yves [pronounced in the Italian manner, Eve-ess] Spinelli created was stacking bands linked together with chic little jump rings connecting them.
 Almost from the moment Yves started wearing it, people asked if he could create one of the Galaxy rings for them.
-Flash forward a few years after Spinelli Kilcollin was established in 2009 and it became an international brand with any number of variations of the ring, each named after a constellation, many studded with diamonds.
-Today, there are also amazing diamond and gold hoop earrings and Zodiac ball pendants in the collection with diamonds set in the shape of astrological constellations.
+Flash forward a few years after Spinelli Kilcollin was established in 2009 and it became an international jewelry brand with any number of variations of the ring, each named after a constellation, many studded with diamonds.
+Today, there are also amazing diamond and gold hoop earrings and Zodiac ball pendants in the jewelry collection with diamonds set in the shape of astrological constellations.
 “Diamonds have always fascinated me,” says Yves.
 “They come from hundreds of miles inside the earth, and may even be billions of years old.
 I sometimes like to stare at the brilliant light refractions in a diamond and ponder this small time capsule.”

 Single Stone – Antique Chic